-- 2 medium white or red potatoes cut lengthwise and then sliced into 1/2 inch thick half circles
+- 1 medium sweet potato cut lengthwise and then sliced into 1/2 inch thick half circles

 - 1 leek roughly chopped (substitute spring onion)

-- 1 large sized knob of ginger sliced lengthwise
+- 1 extra large sized knob of ginger sliced lengthwise

 - 1 teaspoon black mustard seeds